Independent analysis & research publication — not affiliated with SpaceX or SpaceXAI. Key facts sourced from the SpaceX S-1 SEC filing, May 20, 2026.

 Breaking Developments

-SpaceX S-1 IPO filing reveals Anthropic has contracted $1.25B/month through May 2029 for GPU access at Colossus 1 & 2 in Memphis — powering Claude Pro and Claude Max at unprecedented scale.
-SpaceX CEO says additional similar contracts are in discussions.
+SpaceX S-1 IPO filing reveals Anthropic has contracted $1.25B/month through May 2029 for GPU access at Colossus 1 & 2 — powering Claude Pro and Claude Max at unprecedented scale.

 SpaceX Secures $60B Option to Acquire AI Coding Startup Cursor

-SpaceX announced it has secured the right to acquire Anysphere (Cursor) for $60 billion, or pay $10 billion for a strategic partnership — backed by a $10B breakup fee.
-“The combination of Cursor’s leading product with SpaceX’s million H100-equivalent Colossus will allow us to build the world’s most useful models,” SpaceX said.
+SpaceX announced it has secured the right to acquire Anysphere (Cursor) for $60 billion — backed by a $10B breakup fee — in what would be the largest software acquisition in history.

 SpaceX Acquires xAI in $1.25 Trillion All-Stock Deal — Largest Merger in History